-We can use Medicaid insurance as a marker for SES.
+We can use Medicaid insurance as a marker for socioeconomic status (SES).
 Our New York City data demonstrate this to be an independent predictor of poor thermal outcomes.

-We further used the national distribution of percent of individuals in poverty to establish five categories that reflect the counties' level of poverty.
-We considered other data such as county median income or county unemployment but felt that the percent of individuals in poverty was a more integrative measure.
+We further use the national distribution of percent of individuals in poverty to establish five categories that reflect the counties' level of poverty.
+We considered other data such as county median income or county unemployment, but we felt that the percent of individuals in poverty was a more integrative measure.
 The use of a geographic rather than an individual measure is consistent with recent applications of hierarchical methods to study the impact of poverty and also with data that indicate that local disparities in income are an independent predictor of outcomes (Kawachi, Berkman, 2003).
-It also allows this measure to consider issues of socioeconomic status while using publicly available data and requiring only the mother's county of residence, a more reliable data point than self-reported income.
+It also allows this measure to consider issues related to SES while using publicly available data and requiring only the mother's county of residence, a more reliable data point than self-reported income.

-Our analysis of U.S. Department of Agriculture (USDA) data considering 3,142 counties and related geographic units found a mean of 17.2 percent of county residents living in poverty, a standard deviation of 6.5 percent, and an interquartile range of 8.2 percent.
-The distribution illustrated below, shows meaningful dispersion and supports our plan to build off quartiles of distribution with a finer focus in higher areas of poverty (see Table 3 in the supporting documents).
+Our analysis of USDA data considering 3,142 counties and related geographic units found a mean of 17.2 percent of county residents living in poverty, a standard deviation of 6.5 percent, and an interquartile range of 8.2 percent.
+The distribution illustrated below shows meaningful dispersion and supports our plan to build off quartiles of distribution with a finer focus in higher areas of poverty (see Section 7.C, Table 3 in the Supporting Documents).